What skills and certifications do you need for a career in cyber security?

 Security Analysts, Cloud Security Specialists, Security Engineers, Identity and Access Management (IAM) Specialists, Threat Hunters, and Governance, Risk and Compliance (GRC) professionals are among the most sought-after cyber security roles in Australia.

-For most beginners, CompTIA Security+ is the best starting point because it provides a broad understanding of cyber security fundamentals.
+For beginners, ISC2 Certified in Cybersecurity (CC), CompTIA Security+, and SSCP are widely recognised starting points that provide a strong foundation in cyber security principles.
 If you already have IT experience, the Systems Security Certified Practitioner (SSCP) can also be a valuable first certification.

 Not necessarily.
 Many cyber security roles focus on risk management, compliance, security operations, and governance rather than software development.
 However, learning languages such as Python, PowerShell, or SQL can help you automate tasks and better understand how cyber attacks work.